Tools

 Great service.
 Decent prices.
 I’ve been very pleased for the years I’ve been using them to host my websites.

 Email Marketing: My various email newsletters wouldn’t look so good and my whole setup wouldn’t be so fantastic without Constant Contact and their incredible support system.
 Get a free 2-month trial, here.
 I’ve been able to build lists for my various projects over the years – The Eleven: my monthly email to friends and family – Albertideation newsletterall about email marketing and social media.
-Then, there’s Song a Day where I share my love of music.
-Finally, Farm My Yard is a project I’ve had going on for a few years to connect urban farmers with nearby homeowners who have yards to farm.
 Sign up for one or more lists and see what you think.
 I’ve added my other email service provider links here.

 Car Insurance.
 Metromile.
 I know it might seem strange to see this here – but I signed up for Metromile a while back and that has lowered my car insurance considerably.
 You pay a base rate and then for every mile.
 Thus, if you’re not driving a lot (which is the case for many people right now) your rates plummet.

-Scheduling: I use the free verion of Calendly.
+Scheduling: I use the free version of Calendly.

 Webinars: For webinars I use Zoom.